securityfirst/tent-content/contents_en/tools/signal-for-ios/beginner/signal-for-ios.md

 **Level**: Beginner-Intermediate
 **Time required**: 15-20 minutes
 **Published:** April 2018  (some images date from earlier versions)
-**Sources:** EFF, Surveillance Self-Defense [How to: How to: Use Signal on iOS] (https://ssd.eff.org/en/module/how-use-signal-ios); Security in a Box [SIGNAL FOR ANDROID] (https://securityinabox.org/en/guide/signal/android/).
+**Sources:** EFF, Surveillance Self-Defense [How to: Use Signal on iOS] (https://ssd.eff.org/en/module/how-use-signal-ios); Security in a Box [SIGNAL FOR ANDROID] (https://securityinabox.org/en/guide/signal/android/).

 **Using Signal will give you:**